Yankee Stadium (1923): Planning and construction

 Tillinghast L'Hommedieu Huston and Jacob Ruppert, the Yankees' owners since January 1915, finally decided to put the club's dream into reality and build their own stadium.
 The owners did so at considerable financial risk and speculation.
 Baseball teams typically played in 30,000-seat facilities, but Huston and Ruppert invoked Ruth's name when asked how the Yankees could justify a ballpark with 60,000 seats.
 The doubt over the Yankees' lasting power was amplified by baseball's sagging popularity after the 1919 Black Sox Scandal, in which eight Chicago White Sox players were expelled for conspiring with gamblers to fix that year's World Series.
 Many people also felt three baseball teams could not prosper in New York City, but Huston and Ruppert were confident the Yankees could thrive amongst the more established New York Giants and Brooklyn Dodgers of the National League (their gamble eventually paid off: Both National League teams relocated to California following the 1957 season).
 The total bill for construction of the stadium was $2.5 million.

 Huston and Ruppert explored many areas for Yankee Stadium.
 Of the other sites being considered, the Hebrew Orphan Asylum, at Amsterdam Avenue between 136th and 138th streets in Manhattan, nearly became reality.
 Consideration was also given to building atop railroad tracks on the West Side of Manhattan (an idea revived in 1998) and to Long Island City, in Queens.
 The area Huston and Ruppert settled on was a 10 acre lumberyard in the Bronx within walking distance from and in sight of, Coogan's Bluff.
 The Polo Grounds was located on the Manhattan side of the Harlem River, at 155th Street and Eighth Avenue.
 Huston and Ruppert purchased the lumberyard from William Waldorf Astor for $600,000, equal to $ today.
 Construction began May 5, 1922 and Yankee Stadium opened to the public less than a year later.
-The stadium's walls were built of "an extremely hard and durable concrete that was developed by Thomas Edison", with a total of 20000 yd3 of concrete used in the original structure.
+The stadium's walls were built of "an extremely hard and durable concrete that was developed and supplied by Thomas Edison", with a total of 20000 yd3 of concrete used in the original structure.